HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 # Large Language Model

+## What Was the First Large Language Model?

+As we mentioned earlier, when talking about large language models, we're basically talking about software that excels at generating human-like language.
+The first model that really caught people's attention was the GPT (Generative Pre-trained Transformer) model developed by OpenAI in 2018.
+The well-known ChatGPT is basically GPT-3.5.
+What made the GPT model so special was that it was one of the first language models to use the transformer architecture.
+This is a type of neural network that's great at understanding long-range dependencies in text data, which made it possible for the model to generate highly coherent and contextually relevant language output.
+With 117 million parameters, the GPT model was a real game-changer for natural language processing.
+Since then, we've seen the development of even larger and more impressive language models, like GPT-2, GPT-3, and BERT.
+These models can generate text that's even more sophisticated and human-like than the GPT model.
+But even though the GPT model might not be the biggest or the best anymore, it's still an important milestone in the history of language models and has had a major impact on the field of natural language processing.

+## How Do Large Language Models Work?

+The most well-known Large Language Model (LLM) architecture is the **transformer architecture**.
+A typical Transformer model consists of four main steps:

+### 1. Word Embedding

+To give another example, let's consider the words "cat" and "dog".
+These two words will usually be closer to each other when compared to another pair of words, such as "cat" and "burgers.
+In word embedding, these words would be represented as vectors that are located close to each other in the vector space.

+Creating word embeddings involves training a neural network on a large corpus of text data, such as news articles or books.
+During training, the network learns to predict the likelihood of a word appearing in a given context based on the words that come before and after it in a sentence.
+The vectors that are learned through this process capture the semantic relationships between different words in the corpus.

+### 2. Positional Encoding

+Positional encoding is all about helping the model figure out where words are in a sequence.
+For example, when translating a sentence like "The cat is on the mat" to another language, it's crucial to know that "cat" comes before "mat".

+### 3.

+### 4.

 * Context Length: Context length refers to the number of tokens a language model can process.
 The longer the context length, the more information and the richer the context the model has for generating a response [[LinkedIn, Arun Kesavan]][Understanding the Context Length Hitch with GPT Models].